'}}

 The second miracle, reported in 2008, involved a child named Osborn Cyril Sumanadasa De Silva who miraculously recovered from a critical illness that doctors had deemed incurable.
 His parents prayed fervently to Saint Joseph Vaz for his intercession and, within a short period, the boy got completely healed without any medical treatment.

-See also Septimius Of Iesi
+See also Caius Of Saragossa

 These miraculous healings, in addition to a thorough examination of his life and virtues, led to the canonization of Saint Joseph Vaz by Pope Francis in 2015.
 He was proclaimed the "Apostle of Sri Lanka" and the first saint from India.